 - H) Revenue Recognition The Company's principal sources of revenue are the advertising space in published issues of its newspapers and on the Company's Web sites, the sale of newspapers to distributors and individual subscribers, and amounts charged to customers for direct mail and commercial printing.
 Newspaper advertising revenue is recorded, net of agency commissions, when the advertisements are published in the newspaper.
 Advertising revenues for Web sites are recorded, net of agency commissions, ratably over the period of time the advertisement is placed on Web sites.
 Subscription proceeds are deferred and are included in revenue on a pro-rata basis over the term of the subscriptions.
-Subscription revenues under buy-sell arrangements with distributors are recorded based on the net amount received from the distributor, whereas subscription revenues under fee-based delivery arrangements with distributors are recorded when the products are distributed or shipped. - I) Advertising Expense The cost of advertising is expensed as incurred.
+Subscription revenues under buy-sell arrangements with distributors are recorded based on the net amount received from the distributor, whereas subscription revenues under fee-based delivery arrangements with distributors are recorded based on the amount received from the subscriber.
+Direct mail and commercial printing revenues are recorded when the products are distributed or shipped. - Advertising Expense The cost of advertising is expensed as incurred.
 The Company incurred \$19,184, \$17,472, and \$18,756 in advertising and promotion costs during 2007, 2006 and 2005, respectively. - J) Employee Benefits Prior to the distribution, the Company participated in certain Belo benefit plans.
 Under these plans, the Company's portion of the cost of benefits earned by its employees during the year was expensed as earned. - K) Stock-Based Compensation Prior to the distribution, the Company's employees participated in a stock-based compensation plan sponsored by Belo.
 The Company was charged for the stock compensation cost recorded by Belo related to its employees.
 Compensation expenses for Belo corporate employees that have been allocated to the Company include related stock-based compensation, where applicable.